Know the Components of an Apartment Lease Agreement

 There are a few other sections that one might find in an apartment lease agreement.

-- Repairs: This section will detail who is responsible for repairing specific damage to the apartment unit.
+Repairs: This section will detail who is responsible for repairing specific damage to the apartment unit, and how to inform management when repairs need to be made. .

-- Renter’s insurance: Some apartment community management companies will require their residents to purchase renter’s insurance.
+Renter’s insurance: Some apartment community management companies will require their residents to purchase renter’s insurance.
 If this is a requirement, that detail will be specified in the lease.
+It’s probably a good idea for you to get it anyway, but this will tell you for sure if it’s a requirement.

-Now that you know the basic parts of an apartment lease agreement, hopefully, you will feel a little more familiar and comfortable signing a lease agreement for an apartment.
+Now that you know the basic parts of an apartment lease agreement, hopefully you’ll feel a little more familiar and comfortable signing it, and free to enjoy your new home.